-

 After we became bored with everything that Vancouver had to offer, we moved back to Toronto to start to rebuild our lives again.
 We had to integrate ourselves into the Toronto film business which is a little insane considering things were just starting to take off in Vancouver for us.
 But things worked out.

-We moved back to Toronto in 1996 and since that time have moved 8 times.
-One of those times we decided to move out of the city and buy a house up north to try something new, another was spending the summer at my parents trailer after coming home from our travels in Africa.
+We moved back to Toronto in 1996 and up until we became full-time travellers, we moved 8 times.
+One of those times we decided to move out of the city to buy a house up north and try something new, another was spending the summer at my parents trailer after coming home from our travels in Africa.

 Travel keeps us Moving